-Population statistics are of high public value.
-Ongoing review of the methods and data sources for estimating our population is therefore important to ensure we continue to produce high quality statistics to meet user needs.
+Population and migration statistics are of high public value.
+Therefore, it is important to continuously review the methods and data sources for producing these statistics.
+This will help to ensure that we continue to produce high quality statistics to meet user needs.

 - Improve our population and migration statistics – by exploring the feasibility of future use of administrative data collected by public bodies and services.
 This could be used to augment, complement or replace NRS’ data collected by a traditional census.
 This statistical research is part of the administrative data based population and household estimates project.

 - Put new data sources at the heart of our statistics – maximising the use of all available data sources ensuring we have accurate and timely evidence to measure our population.

-- Improve the coherence of our population and migration statistics – working in partnership with the Office for National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA) as part of the Government Statistical Service (GSS) programme to transform international migration statistics, and collaborating on our respective programmes of work to improve how we produce population statistics through greater use of administrative data.
+- Improve the coherence of our population and migration statistics across the UK – working in partnership with the Office for National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA).
+ONS have a substantial programme of work to transform their population and migration statistics.
+We are collaborating with ONS and NISRA on this.

-- Use administrative data to help quality assure the outputs for the 2021 Census – making best use of admin data to carry out Scotland’s Census.
-This could include using admin data to improve census estimates (e.g. to identify duplicate returns).
+- Use administrative data to help quality assure the outputs for the 2022 Census – making best use of administrative data to carry out Scotland’s Census.

-As work continues looking at the benefit and quality of admin data based population and household estimates, the official population and household estimates will continue to be those based on the data from the latest available Census.
+While work continues looking at the benefit and quality of administrative data based population and household estimates, the official population and household estimates will continue to be those based on the data from the latest available Census.